jamesSampica/jamesSampica.github.io/index.md

 # About Me

-Professional learner and problem dissolver.
-Currently for Comoto.
+Professional learner and problem dissolver; sometimes with code.

 [Check out my blogs](./blogs)